magdarogalska/VolleyballCV/README.md

 #### RecallTPTP+FN
 Recall is defined as the proportion of correctly identified instances of a volleyball element out of all instances of volleyball elements in the data.A high recall indicates the model has low false negative and it is able to detect the volleyball elements when it is present in the data

-## Plan

-As of 3/20 we have labeled over 2500 frames for initial training of Yolo balanced the dataset to mitigate False Positives.
-As of now, we are moving forward with using the model to assist us in labeling more frames.
-(See: Architecture; Yolo)

-We currently have preliminary results for our First Deliverable as of 3/19.
-* Ball Tracking (See: Architecture; OpenCV)

-We intend to work on minimizing the False Positives in our model and have a more refined model reflecting these changes by 3/26.

-Our Second Deliverable is intended to be finished by 4/17.
-* Human Action Recognition

-Currently, to not go beyond scope we intend to track and mark Active Players rather than all players as this would muddy the model with high levels of occlusion.
-Active Players are noted by interaction with the ball.
-Final Deliverable and Demo to be presented on 4/26

-### Future Work
-With the current progress made on our model, we are interested in if this means of labeling is the most effective for tracking both the ball and players.As a result, if time permits, we would like to potentially work on an alternative form of labeling known as segmentation to see if there is a notable use between the two.

 ## Architecture
 ### Data & Data Preparation